 Container grown lime trees, like all the citrus trees, love lots of sun and moist, well-draining soil.
 Choose a location with at least eight hours of direct sun.
 Situating against a south facing wall, building or fence is ideal and will also protect the tree from cold northern winds.

 Plant your lime tree in the spring in a neutral pH, moistened potting medium.
 The container should have drainage holes as citrus trees do not like “wet feet” and should be at least 15 gallons (57 L.) (an old whiskey barrel is ideal).
 Include a little slow release fertilizer such as Osmocote.

 Heavy duty coasters will enable you to easily move the tree.
 Since citrus trees need high humidity, place the plant over a pebble tray or mist daily and maintain a consistent watering schedule lest the lime tree loses leaves.

 Step 3: Care for Lime Trees in a Pot

 Prune your container grown lime trees.
-Watch for any suckers that form and immediately prune to not only maintain the shape of the tree but to keep the growth compact and promote better fruit production.
-Thin branches to 4-6 inches apart for fewer but larger fruit set, in the latter part of winter.
+Watch for any suckers that form and immediately prune them, not only to maintain the shape of the tree but to keep the growth compact and promote better fruit production.
+Thin branches to 4-6 inches (10-15 cm.) apart for fewer but larger fruit set, in the latter part of winter.

 When growing lime trees in containers, keep in mind that the tree is under more stress than that grown in an orchard or garden, so constant maintenance is the key to a healthy plant and gorgeous fruit.
 Margarita, anyone?